mushster/frontend-challenge-1/docs/DESIGN.md

 The interface is built with Mantine UI components.
 AG Grid and Tailwind CSS are used as outlined in the instructions.
 I used a color picker to find and integrate the exact green found on the Clearest Health website.
 ## Data Validation

-The application implements robust data validation using Zod schemas.
-The **claimSchema** defines the structure and constraints for claims data, while the **mrfSchema** defines the structure of MRF files for frontend validation.
+The application implements data validation using Zod schemas.
+The **claimSchema** defines the structure and constraints for claims data, while the **mrfSchema** defines the structure of MRF files.
 I used the sample csv file in the data folder as a guide for the schema.
 I chose this file over the one in the frontend directory because it contains more columns and is likely more represenative of real-world data.

 ## Backend API Interaction